johanberntsson/ozmoo/README.md

 Building and running
 -----

-You need to install the xa65 assembler and the vice C64 emulator.
+You need to install the Acme cross-assembler and the Vice C64 emulator.

-On Debian/Ubuntu:
+Acme can be downloaded from [SourceForge](https://sourceforge.net/projects/acme-crossass/)

+Vice is available on Debian/Ubuntu with:
-> sudo apt-get install xa65 vice
+> sudo apt-get install vice

 First enter d64toinf and type "make" to create an floppy containing a Z-machine story file in the old Infocom floppy format (dejavu.d64).